emfulk/interproscan/slurm/Readme.md

    1. See if your basic requirements change -- does it crash? -- very unlikely
    1. See how much your run-time varies -- does it change? -- likely

-### IV.
-Anticipated steps for making this a job array:

 Mostly, this is about determining where the input and output files go specifically

 1. Probably want to set --tasks-per-core=1 and nodes=ntasks
 1. Make INP variable into a parameter rather than a hard-coded filename
 1. Change output filename to correspond to that INP variable

 ### V. Extra notes